What is Linux?

 Again, there are many DEs, but the two most popular are GNOME and KDE Plasma.

-This choice won’t affect how your computer works, but rather how it looks like and how it feels to use.
+This choice won’t affect how your computer works ‘under the hood’, but rather how it looks like and how it ‘feels’ to use.

-GNOME is simple and intuitive, and that makes it harder to customize, but also stable and predictable.
-You can add features with extensions, and it has the best application ecosystem available.
-By default, it feels more like macOS.
+GNOME is simple and intuitive, and although it isn’t as trivial to customize, it is also stable and predictable.
+You can add more features on top of it with extensions, and it has the best application ecosystem available.
+By default, GNOME feels more like macOS, and is my desktop of choice.

-KDE Plasma is the most powerful desktop of any operating system.
-It is very flexible, and you can customize it easily however you see fit.
-You can change almost everything through the settings, but that also makes it more complex, and so, less intuitive.
-By default, it looks a lot like Windows 10, but you can make it look like anything, really.
+KDE Plasma is almost the exact opposite.
+It is very flexible, and you can easily customize it however you see fit.
+You can change almost everything through the settings, but that also makes it more complex to use.
+By default, it looks a lot like Windows.
 The main downsides are that KDE tends to be more buggy, and applications designed for it are more complex and often lack simpler features.

-The choice you make doesn’t really matter that much, since you can easily switch between them if you happen to not like one, or prefer the other.
-If you can, try both, and see which one you like the most.
-As a general rule, if you came from Windows, try KDE Plasma, and if you came from macOS, try GNOME first.
+If you can, try both desktops, and see which one you like the most.
+As a general rule, if you came from Windows, try KDE Plasma first, and if you came from macOS, go with GNOME.

 Install Linux

-After doing so, shut down your computer.
-The USB drive you created contains the Linux system that you want to install, but to use it, you have to tell the computer to boot it instead of your current Windows or macOS installation.
+After doing so, you can reboot your computer.
+The USB drive you created contains the Linux system that you want to install, but to use it, you first have to tell the computer to start (boot) from it instead of your current Windows or macOS installation.
 On most Windows devices, you can press F10,F11 and F12 repeatedly while starting, and a menu will appear, where you can select your USB drive.
 If this didn’t work for you, try the DEL and F2 keys, and you will enter the BIOS.
-From there, look for a list of boot devices, and place the USB drive first.
-If you couldn’t do this, or are using a Mac, search for help online.
-This process can vary between motherboard brands and manufacturers.
+From there, look for a list of boot devices, and place the USB drive on top of the list.
+If you couldn’t do this, or are using a Mac, search for help online: This step is often different, depending on the computer you are using.

 After a reboot, you should be greeted by a display manager (login screen), and after you log in, your new Linux desktop.